Manage data links

 Automatically update linked elements

-As long as think-cell has established a link between the linked element and its linked Excel range, any changes in the linked Excel range will automatically appear in the linked element Reestablish data links.
+As long as think-cell can connect to the linked Excel range, any changes in the linked Excel range will automatically appear in the linked element (see Restore disconnected data links).

-Reestablish data links
+Restore disconnected data links

 button.